Chris Kenny: Opinions and other roles

-Kenny is a self-avowed climate change denialist.
-In 2021, after Prime Minister Scott Morrison started aiming for net zero carbon emissions by 2050, and his employer News Corp changed its position on climate change (having previously denied its existence), Kenny wrote that the founder of the Liberal Party, Sir Robert Menzies, would be "turning in his grave", claiming that "expansion of government power" was responsible for News Corps change in direction.
+In 2021, after Prime Minister Scott Morrison started aiming for net zero carbon emissions by 2050, and his employer News Corp changed its position on climate change (having previously denied its existence), Kenny wrote that the founder of the Liberal Party, Sir Robert Menzies, would be "turning in his grave", claiming that "expansion of government power" was responsible for News Corp's change in direction.

+In the lead-up to the 2023 Australian Indigenous Voice referendum, Kenny supports the Yes campaign, saying that the No campaign is "overwhelmingly based on fear".
+He has been criticised by his fan base for his stance, although not by his colleagues at News Corp.

 Defamation case

 In September 2013, the ABC program The Hamster Decides broadcast a photoshopped image of Kenny having sex with a dog.
 At the end of 2013, Kenny launched defamation action against the ABC program involved and one of its hosts, Andrew Hansen.
 In April 2014, the managing director of the ABC apologised to Kenny for the incident, and expressed regret for "the delay in making this apology".
 In June 2014, a ruling by the Australian Communications and Media Authority found that the skit was a potential source of "deep offence" to Kenny and others, and was "disturbingly bullying" in character.
-As part of its settlement of Kenny's defamation suit, the ABC agreed to pay Kenny $35,000 and apologize to him on-air.
+As part of its settlement of Kenny's defamation suit, the ABC agreed to pay Kenny $35,000 and apologise to him on-air.
 Kenny defended his conduct during the case, telling The Guardian that "I'll be remembered as the journalist called a dog f**ker who stood up for his rights".
 Nonetheless, sections of the Australian media expressed concern about the ruling, with The Conversation's Mark Rolfe arguing that Kenny "took the skit out of its context" and The Guardian's David Marr saying that the case "raise[d] serious questions about free speech in Australia".